 “The United States has the strongest economy in the world.”

 Every reasonable investor knows that the United States has a strong economy.
 If people believe the US stock market will perform better than other countries’ markets, smart investors in other countries will pour money into the US until it stops being underpriced.
-(We can see that this has already happened: the United States accounts for 20% of world GDP, but 50% of the global market cap, which means the market already expects the US to perform well.)
+(We can see that this has already happened: the United States accounts for 25% of world GDP, but 60% of the global market cap, which means the market already expects the US to perform well.)
 You can’t outperform the global market by buying US stocks, because the strong economic growth is already factored in to the market valuation.

 If anything, you should invest in countries that have relatively weak economies.
-People tend to put too much money in strong economies and not enough money in weak ones, so weak economies are underpriced on average and you can make more money by putting money into them7.
-“Underpriced market” and “weak economy” don’t always mean the same thing, but they often align.
+People tend to put too much money in strong economies and not enough money in weak ones, so weak economies are underpriced on average and you can make more money by putting money into them.7 “Underpriced market” and “weak economy” don’t always mean the same thing, but they often align.

 “Investing internationally exposes you to currency risk.”